2016 Mubadala World Tennis Championship

 The 2016 Mubadala World Tennis Championship was a non-ATP affiliated exhibition tournament.
 It was the 8th edition of the Mubadala World Tennis Championship with the world's top players competing in the event, which was held in a knockout format.
-The winner received a purse of $250,000.
+The winner received a purse worth $250,000.
 The event was held at the Abu Dhabi International Tennis Complex at the Zayed Sports City in Abu Dhabi, United Arab Emirates.